Pa-Tou/stoat/README.md

 ### Usage

-`stoat` has two main use cases, finding associations from a [VCF file](https://github.com/Pa-Tou/stoat/wiki/stoat-vcf) and finding associations from [paths in the graph](https://github.com/Pa-Tou/stoat/wiki/stoat-graph).
+Stoat has two main use cases, finding associations from a [VCF file](https://github.com/Pa-Tou/stoat/wiki/stoat-vcf) and finding associations from [paths in the graph](https://github.com/Pa-Tou/stoat/wiki/stoat-graph).

 - Use `stoat vcf` if you want to run a GWAS from a VCF file :